derRiesenOtter/bachelor/docs/thesis/introduction.typ

 neurons in a living organism.
 Both biological and artificial neurons receive signals from multiple neurons and transmit signals to multiple neurons.
-An artificial neuron computes a weighted sum of its inputs, adds a bias term and then applies an activation function to produce its output, see @neuron.
+An artificial neuron computes a weighted sum of its inputs, adds a bias term and then applies an activation function to produce its output, see @neuron
+@han_artificial_2018.
 A @nn consists of an input layer, an arbitrary number of hidden layers and an output layer.
 In a classical @nn every neuron will have all neurons from the previous layer as input.
 Such a layer is called @fcl.
 @han_artificial_2018

 #figure(image("figures/neuron.jpg", width: 60%), caption: [Visualization of an
-artificial neuron. @han_artificial_2018]) <neuron>
+artificial neuron.]) <neuron>

 The output of a neuron $i$ with $n$ inputs $x$, the weights $w$ and an activation function could be described using @activation_function.